 Uganda is a Birdwatchers Haven.

-4. Get off the beaten track – Discover Karamoja Region
+4. Get off the beaten track – Discover the Karamoja Region

 Tucked up in Northeastern Uganda in the Karamoja region.
-Are you looking for a wild, rugged, remote place, and off-the-beaten-track experience?
+Are you looking for a wild, rugged, remote place and an off-the-beaten-track experience?
 The Karamoja region is great for authentic cultural tours.
 The mountains and rugged wilderness are great for hiking, game drives, and guided walks.

-Discover Kidepo Valley National Park, and look out for the big cat sightings (cheetah, lion, and leopard) and massive buffalo herds.
+Discover Kidepo Valley National Park and look out for big cat sightings (cheetah, lion, and leopard) and massive buffalo herds.
 For the twitchers, the park alone is home to over 475 bird species.
 Check out our off-the-beaten-track safari.

 5. The Majestic Rwenzori Mountains: ‘The Mountains of the Moon